readthedocs/readthedocs.org/docs/user/science.rst

 This includes building publications, books, educational resources, interactive data science, resources for data journalism and full-scale websites for research projects and courses.

 Let's explore the overlap of features for software documentation and academic writing.
-Here's a brief overview of some features that people in science and academic writing love about Read the Docs:
+Here's a brief overview of some :doc:`features <features>` that people in science and academic writing love about Read the Docs:

 .. dropdown:: 🪄 Easy to use
     :open: